rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

     exit 1
 fi

-# Unpack the file
+# Decompress the file
-echo "Unpacking $FILENAME..."
+echo "Decompressing $FILENAME..."
 tar -xf $FILENAME -C $DEST_DIR --strip-components=1

-# Check if the unpacking was successful
+# Check if the decompression was successful
 if [ $? -ne 0 ]; then
-    echo "Error unpacking the file."
+    echo "Error decompressing the file."
     exit 1
 fi

-# Remove the tar file after unpacking
+# Remove the tar file after decompressing
 rm $FILENAME

-echo "Download and unpacking completed successfully."
+echo "Download and decompression completed successfully."

 ```

 ### Variables to Modify: